How to install the LAMY Al-Star Pen Button Eraser Hack on the Remarkable 2

 Step 2.
 SSH into your Remarkable 2

 You now need to SSH into your Remarkable 2.
 Your Remarkable 2 and computer will need to be on the same WiFi network.
 This means this is typically something you will need to do at home as the Remarkable 2 will not authenticate on networks that require a browser window to open e.g., offices, hotels, cafes, and airports.
 See this Remarkable WiFi FAQ.
+If you can’t get on the same WiFi network, then you can do the update via a USB C cable connected directly between your Computer and the Remarkable.

 I recommend turning your Remarkable 2 off/on before starting the below.
 If your Remarkable 2 goes into sleep mode halfway, it may fail mid-way through the process.
 Which means having to start it all again, etc.